-FOR more than a decade single women in the United States have been outpacing single men when it comes to buying homes, a trend that has been attributed to their increasing financial independence and their desire to cast off the timeworn Prince Charming rescue fantasy.
+For decades, single women in the United States have been outpacing single men when it comes to buying homes, a trend that has been attributed to their increasing financial independence and their desire rely on the fantasy of men being their “prince charming”, rescuing them financially.

 But as single women have grown to be an indisputable force in the housing market, a compelling question about single men has arisen: why are single women twice as likely to be home buyers?

-A study published last month by the National Association of Realtors shows a continuing disparity, with single women accounting for 21 percent of recent home buyers and single men accounting for 9 percent.
+A study published by the National Association of Realtors shows a continuing gap, with single women accounting for 21 percent of recent home buyers and single men are at about 9 percent.

-Certainly the buying gap between the sexes cannot be attributed to men's inferior earning power.
-Women in the United States earn about 76 cents for every dollar that men make, according to the Census Bureau.
+Certainly the buying gap between the sexes cannot be attributed to men's inferior earning power because women in the United States earn about 76 cents for every dollar that men make, according to the Census Bureau.
 Few senior executives at American companies are women.
 And not one woman is at the helm of a Fortune 100 company.

 The answer to the females over males home buying question requires more than an analysis of dollars and cents.

 - Women have a natural tendency to nest.
 Women gravitate towards home making and therefore desire a home more than a man.